chrthomsen/pygrametl/docs/examples/jython.rst

 exception of C-Extensions which Jython replaces with the capability to use libraries from languages targeting the JVM such as Java, Scala or Clojure.
-To accesses JVM libraries, they must be added to the JVM classpath by using the '-J-cp' command line option.
+To accesses JVM libraries, they must be added to the JVM classpath by using the ``-J-cp`` command line option.
 For more information about Jython's command line flags, see `Jython CLI <http://jython.org/docs/using/cmdline.html>`_.

 .. code-block:: python